joelvaneenwyk/huginn-wiki/Running huginn on low end or bare minimum RAM & CPU.md

 ### Tuning Huginn for low Memory usage

 To free up memory disable any unused optional Agent in huginn/Gemfile (read the inside comments for instructions).
 It is also possible to lower the refresh activity of huginn/lib/huginn_scheduler.rb - by default the frequency is set to 0.3s.
-You can change and experiment by adding (frequency: 3) to the Scheduler.new
+You can change and experiment by adding (frequency: x) to the Scheduler.new (make link to comment by knu)

+On the RPi a value of 3 is working well.

 ```
+.
+.
 def initialize
   @rufus_scheduler = Rufus::Scheduler.new(frequency: 3)
   self.mutex = Mutex.new
 end
+.
+.
 ```